AllenNeuralDynamics/aind-analyisis-wrapper/README.md

 2. Then add any fields that need to be kept track of. **The listed fields are just examples, not a requirement**. ***Recommended to add a field to tag the version of analysis run***.
 3. Additionally, for any small numerical outputs and such - define these in the output model if needed.
 4. Once this is done, be sure to change lines **9, 38 66, and 69** in `/code/run_capsule.py` to the user defined model, and user defined output model respectively (replace references to **`example analysis`**).
 If no output model is needed, remove lines **38-43** in `run_capsule.py`.
-5. Add any required packages needed for analysis

 ### Running Analysis and Storing Output
 User defined analysis can be specified in the **`run_analysis`** function in `run_capsule.py`.
 An example of the input model passed in can be found in `/data/job_dict`.
 An example of analysis parameters that correspond to the example pydantic model can be found in `/data/analysis_parameters.json`.
 Modify the analysis parameters json for testing if needed, and **make sure the fields match those in the model defined**.